greg-raven/grus/_posts/2012-08-06-state-representatives-oppose-illegal-alien-detainer-bill.md

 Greg Raven

 P.S.
-We can’t trust Governor Brown to do the right thing and veto this bill, so it’s defeat is up to you.
+We can't trust Governor Brown to do the right thing and veto this bill, so it's defeat is up to you.